typhonjs/typhonjs-overview/README.md

 # typhonjs-overview

-In short TyphonJS is a platform for modern web app development focusing not only on framework concerns, but also providing fully featured pipelines for integrated container (rkt / Kubernetes) deployment built on top of JSPM / SystemJS including maintenance and monitoring solutions.
-In addition integrated deployment options for desktop apps via Electron is available now and Cordova is forthcoming.
-For web apps at the heart lies a modernized version of Backbone / [backbone-es6](https://github.com/typhonjs-backbone/backbone-es6) and related extensions for Parse ([backbone-parse-es6](https://github.com/typhonjs-backbone-parse/backbone-parse-es6)), Firebase (forthcoming), Meteor (halfway there) and SocketStream (forthcoming).
-The toolchain should be applicable to any web app framework that can leverage JSPM / SystemJS.
+In short TyphonJS is a platform for modern mobile & web app development focusing not only on framework concerns, but also providing fully featured pipelines for integrated container (rkt / Kubernetes) deployment for server / database resources and web apps built on top of JSPM / SystemJS including maintenance and monitoring solutions.

+For Javascript web apps integrated deployment options to convert them to desktop apps via Electron is available now and Cordova for direct mobile deployment is forthcoming.
+TyphonJS provides a modernized version of Backbone / [backbone-es6](https://github.com/typhonjs-backbone/backbone-es6) and related extensions for Parse ([backbone-parse-es6](https://github.com/typhonjs-backbone-parse/backbone-parse-es6)), Firebase (forthcoming), Meteor (halfway there) and SocketStream (forthcoming).
+In addition a forthcoming complete component library for building Material Design web apps is provided on top of backbone-es6.
+However, the larger toolchain should be applicable to any web app framework that can leverage JSPM / SystemJS.

+For native mobile apps TyphonJS provides a pipeline for container based deployment of server / database backends for cloud hosted solutions primarily Parse, Meteor and SocketStream.

 TyphonJS is a multi-organization / repo effort being open sourced under the MPLv2.0 license.
+A multi org / repo toolchain is currently in development to support TyphonJS and beyond.
+This approach allows various modules / components of TyphonJS to be mixed and matched more easily.
 Please bear with us while the tooling and various framework integrations are completed.
-A complete TDD approach with tests for every repo along with full documentation is already availble for most repos.
+Full documentation and testing resources are already provided in most repos.
+ETA of an official public launch with tutorials and web site is end of May.

 Below is an overview of all of the TyphonJS organizations / repos as of March 7th 2016.
-ETA of an official public launch is end of May.

 ----------------